brugal/wolfcamql/README-wolfcam.txt

 * color skins for all models, they are generated automatically from the already available red and blue skins you can use r_colorSkinsFuzz (the amount that the difference between red and blue skins will signal a match and not replace with white: default 20)  and r_colorSkinsIntensity (default 1.0) and the /createcolorskins  vid_restart to tweak them.
 You can then use skin overrides to allow either team or enemies to keep their models but use colorized skins:    ex:  set cg_enemyModel "", then cg_enemyHeadSkin "color", cg_enemyTorsoSkin "color", cg_enemyLegsSkin "color", same for team

-* cg_ignoreClientHeadModel [0: use head model set by player,  1: ignore and use 'model' setting,  2: (default) ignore for quake live demos and use 'model' setting]
+* cg_ignoreClientHeadModel [0: use head model set by player,  1: ignore and use 'model' setting,  2: (default) ignore only for quake live demos and use 'model' setting]

   Quake Live doesn't use 'headmodel' for in game models but it is still set in player's config strings.
 If it's not ignored you'll see a lot of random head